-All students who are planning to graduate in December 2019 who have borrowed Perkins, Nursing, Law School, Sharp, Bank of America, Graduate PLUS, or Direct Stafford loans while attending Boston College are required to complete an online Exit Interview prior to leaving the University.
-Notifications will be e-mailed in November from Heartland ECSI and will include instructions on how to log in to the Heartland ECSI Web site to complete:
+All students who are planning to graduate in May 2021 who have borrowed Perkins, Nursing, Law School, Graduate PLUS, or Direct Stafford loans while attending Boston College are required to complete an online exit interview prior to leaving the University.
+Notifications will be e-mailed in March from Heartland ECSI and will include instructions on how to log in to the Heartland ECSI website to complete the online exit interview.
+A guide on the Federal student loan exit interview process is provided below.

 Boston College is committed to providing information in a manner that is accessible to all.
 If you are in need of a printed copy of the material presented on this web page, please contact the Office of Student Services.